mburr-salesforce/lwr-recipes/doc/config.md

 The LWR server is configured in `lwr.config.json`, at the root of the project.

 > Alternatively, you can pass the JSON configuration into [`createServer()`](#the-lwr-server).
 If you include both configurations, they are shallowly merged and the passed object takes precedence.
+You may also dynamically alter the configuration at server startup using a [hook](https://github.com/salesforce/lwr-recipes/tree/master/packages/templating#hooks).

 #### LWC Modules